We visited Amsterdam for 3 days in September and here are the best things to do in Amsterdam for this limited time span!

 Escape

-This is one of the largest and most famous clubs in the city and definitely one of the very top things to see in Amsterdam!
+This is one of the largest and most famous clubs in the city and definitely one of the very top things to do in Amsterdam in September!
 The music varies, but it’s mostly house and pop, which for me is the perfect mix for a nightlife experience.

 X< I Amsterdam Sign – no longer there 🙁